Les Stances a Sophie

 Les Stances a Sophie is a 1970 soundtrack album by the Art Ensemble of Chicago recorded in Paris for a French film of the same name directed by Moshé Mizrahi.
 It was released on the Pathé Marconi label in France and on Nessa Records in the U.S. It features performances by Lester Bowie, Joseph Jarman, Roscoe Mitchell, Malachi Favors Maghostut, Fontella Bass and Don Moye.
 Moshé Mizrahi commissioned the original music for the film when the band had only two weeks left on their French visas.
 It was reissued on CD in 2000 by Universal Sound Records, mastered from a (fairly quiet) vinyl source.
+The album was remastered and reissued in 2023 by the Berlin-based music label play loud! productions as a limited-edition vinyl release, licensed from Warner Music and augmented with new liner notes by veteran U.S. music journalist Chris Morris.

 Reception

 Rolling Stone writer Robert Palmer observed: "Sophie is a film score and the group essays bop, free music, a neo-dixieland and pounding R&B. There are saxophone solos by Joseph Jarman and Roscoe Mitchell, solid walking from bassist Malachi Favors, aggressive percussion from Don Moye and a searing Fontella Bass vocal."
 AllMusic reviewer Brian Olewnick called the album "one of the landmark records of the burgeoning avant-garde of the time and, simply put, one of the greatest jazz albums ever."
 The Rolling Stone Jazz Record Guide wrote that "Les Stances has some of the group's most varied playing."